Guide for LitePix Bulk Image Optimizer

 • Don’t convert - select this option to keep the original image format.

-Resize oversized images to - set the maximum resolution.
+Adjust oversized images to - set the maximum resolution.
 Only images larger than this will be resized to fit within the limit.

 Note